turboapps/docs/deploying/to_a_spoon_server/d-administration.md

 **Note:** The "Spoon_Id" JavaScript variable is composed from the following, *<Application Slug>-<Major Version Number>-<Minor Version Number>*.

-**Note:** The embed code may not be backwards compatible between versions of Spoon Server.
-Please update and test the embed code for existing applications that are embedded on other sites when upgrading Spoon Server.
+**Note:** The embed code may not be backwards compatible between versions of Turbo Server.
+Please update and test the embed code for existing applications that are embedded on other sites when upgrading Turbo Server.

 - **Recent Activity**: Provides a log of recent activity associated with the application version.